What Is The Typical Behavior Of The Narcissistic Parent?

 – avoid feeling shame and guilt by rationalizing (justifying to herself) the things that she says and does; any expression of shame and guilt is likely to be faked

 9) Emotionally abusive towards others –

-She may be very adept at verbally hurting others (knowing their sensitive points/weak spots/emotional triggers).
-She is also likely to expect the person she is abusing to simply accept her abuse uncomplainingly even though she would never tolerate it were the boot on the other foot, so to speak.
-Also, she may :
+They may be very adept at verbally hurting others (knowing their sensitive points/weak spots/emotional triggers).
+They are also likely to expect the person they are abusing to simply accept such abuse uncomplainingly even though they would never tolerate it were the boot on the other foot, so to speak.
+Also, they may :

 – unfairly and aggressively blame others

 – makes others feel constantly defensive when in her company

 – belittle, or show minimal interest in the attainments and achievements of others

 – become verbally aggressive to others when they have done nothing to deserve such treatment

 – displace (take out) their own disappointment in life, frustrations, regrets, etc on others